dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ![](images/B02.svg)

+Load the *Nail Gun* with *2.5" Nails*.

-Lay *5/8" (19/32) Plywood* `IRC TABLE R503.1` down on top of the joists end to end.
+Lay *5/8" (19/32) Plywood* `IRC TABLE R503.1` down on top of the joists end to end, nailing the corners as you go.

+Mark a *Chalk Line* across the plywood for each joist using the nails on either end as a guide.

 ### Plywood Connection `IRC TABLE R602.3(1)`

-Load the *Nail Gun* with *2.5" Exterior Nails* and nail using the following schedule:
+Nail the plywood in using the following nailing schedule:

 | Placement | Nail Size | Nail Frequency / Number | Occurances | Nails/Sheet | 2.5"  Nails
 |---|---|---|---|---|---|